nlml/nlml.github.io/_posts/2018-06-25-getting-champion-coordinates-from-the-lol-minimap.md

 ## Calculating the detection maps

-Our classifier is a fully-convolutional neural network that takes colour 24x24 ‘champion-on-the-minimap’ /images as input and outputs a **1x1**x(NumChampions + 1) tensor.
+Our classifier is a fully-convolutional neural network that takes colour 24x24 ‘champion-on-the-minimap’ images as input and outputs a **1x1**x(NumChampions + 1) tensor.
 We pass this tensor through a softmax nonlinearity to estimate class probabilities (the additional output channel is for a background class; we trained our classifier to also detect random patches of minimap with no champion and output a high ‘background’ probability).

 If we instead pass an entire minimap crop of size 296x296 to this classifer, we get a **12x12**x(NumChampions + 1) output.
 Each square of this **12x12** grid represents a region of the minimap, and in each of these squares we have the detection probabilities for each champion.
 We can increase the resolution of this ‘detection map’ to **70x70** by reducing the stride of the final two layers of our classifier (a convolution layer followed by an average pooling layer) to 1, from 2 (this trick has been applied elsewhere, [e.g. in this work](https://arxiv.org/abs/1312.6229)).